Notices to attend, give information or produce documents or items are issued under section 130 of the Agvet Code.

-The APVMA can issue a notice to require a person to appear before an inspector to answer questions, or give an inspector information, a document or a thing if we have reasonable grounds to believe that they have information, a document or a thing relevant to the administration or enforcement of the Agricultural and Veterinary Chemicals Code scheduled to the Agricultural and Veterinary Chemicals Code Act 1994 (the Agvet Code).
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) can issue a notice to require a person to appear before an inspector to answer questions, or to give an inspector information or documents if we have reasonable grounds to believe you possess information relevant to the administration or enforcement of the Agvet Code.

 - give information specified in the notice

 - produce any document or object specified in the notice

 - appear before a specified inspector to answer questions.

 Under section 130B of the Agvet Code if the person fails to comply with the issued notice they are committing an offence.
 The penalty for each offence is 30 penalty units, imprisonment for 6 months, or both.

 It is an offence to provide false or misleading information in response to a notice to attend, give information and produce documents or items.

 We can withdraw a notice at our discretion.
 We may decide to do so if we receive additional information that resolves our concerns.

 A court is able to compel us to disclose the information we hold